UKirsche/humhub-docs/developer/activities.md

 Activity instances are created for special events in the context of a [[humhub\modules\content\models\ContentContainer|ContentContainer]] like the creation of new content.

-Contrary to notifications - activities are always bound to a [[humhub\modules\content\models\ContentContainer|ContentContainer]], so they are not especially linked against a user or a given set of them.
+Contrary to notifications - activities are always bound to a [[humhub\modules\content\models\ContentContainer|ContentContainer]], so they are not especially linked to a user or a given set of them.
-Besides the link to the [[humhub\modules\content\models\ContentContainer|ContentContainer]] - an activity can also be assigned with a Content or ContentAddon and automatically inherits some content attributes such as visiblity.
+Besides the link to the [[humhub\modules\content\models\ContentContainer|ContentContainer]] - an activity can also be assigned to a Content or ContentAddon and automatically inherits some content attributes such as visibility.

 ## Implement a Custom Activity

 ### Create Class & View

-Create a folder ** activities ** in your module and a new class ** SomethingHappend **
+Create a folder **activities** in your module and a new class **SomethingHappend**

 ```php
 <?php